AØKK08207U Dynamic Programming - Theory, Computation, and Empirical Applications

 Acquire knowledge about numerical techniques to evaluate integrals (quadrature methods and Monte Carlo integration) involved in evaluating expectations future states of the world and to integrate unobservable out of the sample criterion used in estimation (e.g. the likelihood function).

 - Acquire knowledge about the numerical approximation and interpolation techniques required to approximate value functions over continuous state variables (splines, orthogonal polynomials, neural net).

 - Acquire knowledge about how evaluate policy initiatives by means of counter factual simulations

-Students will obtain (programming) skills though hands on experiences with solving and/or estimating relatively simple models (cake eating, stochastic growth, consumption/savings, investment, labor demand/supply and simple dynamic games).
+Students will obtain (programming) skills though hands on experiences with solving and/or estimating relatively simple models (cake eating, stochastic growth, consumption/savings, investment, labor demand/supply).

 - Solve and estimate dynamic games or single agent models and test hypotheses using solution and estimation methods discussed in the course.

 - Investigate the consequences policy proposals by means of counterfactual simulations program the estimators applied in the paper using MATLAB (or GAUSS, FOTRAN and C)

 - Present the analysis in a short and focused term paper.

 - Carry through empirical analyses at a high level suitable for a Master or even a PhD thesis.